openwrt/packages/net/banip/files/README.md

 * Supports external allowlist URLs to reference additional IPv4/IPv6 feeds

 ## Prerequisites
-* **[OpenWrt](https://openwrt.org)**, latest stable release or a snapshot with nft/firewall 4 support
+* **[OpenWrt](https://openwrt.org)**, latest stable release or a snapshot with nft/firewall 4 and logd/logread support
-* A download utility with SSL support: 'wget', 'uclient-fetch' with one of the 'libustream-*' SSL libraries, 'aria2c' or 'curl' is required
+* A download utility with SSL support: 'aria2c', 'curl', full 'wget' or 'uclient-fetch' with one of the 'libustream-*' SSL libraries
 * A certificate store like 'ca-bundle', as banIP checks the validity of the SSL certificates of all download sites by default
 * For E-Mail notifications you need to install and setup the additional 'msmtp' package